aydreeyun/data-structures-and-algorithms/leetcode/medium/701_insert_into_binary_search_tree.md

 * Time Complexity: O(log n)
 * Space Complexity: O(1)

+The solution using iteration is similar to recursion, our condition for the while statement will be checking to see if the current node is not null and performing a check on the current node's value with the argument value.
+It then checks to see if the next traversal exists, if it doesn't then we insert the node in that spot, otherwise we set the current node to it's next level.
+When a node is inserted, the while loop is broken and we return the root node.
 ```javascript
 const insertIntoBST = function(root, val) {
   if (!root) return new TreeNode(val);